Skip to content

 3. 3.Ensure the admin server is online and reachable from this device

-4. 4.If the server was offline, the proxy will resume automatically once connectivity is restored within the 72-hour grace period
+4. 4.If the server was offline, protection will resume automatically once connectivity is restored within the 72-hour grace period

 5. 5.For instance conflicts, use the rebind option to transfer the license to the current server